vodori/schema-conformer/readme.md

 ___

+### Production Notes

+Be sure to create a conformer once for your schema and reuse it for each piece of data rather than calling conform each time (same as you would with Schema).

+---

 ### Alternatives

-- [Malli](https://github.com/metosin/malli) is a nicer data-driven alternative to prismatic/schema.
+- [Malli](https://github.com/metosin/malli) is a nicer data-driven alternative to Schema.

 ___